Chapter or community in Agile company

 As the chapter member you are expected:

-to share knowledge and look for new approaches which can help squads and company stay innovative,
+- to share knowledge and look for new approaches which can help squads and companies stay innovative,

 How to engage with the chapter?